 So what’s causing this shift in attitude?
 Amazonification.
 The popularity of buying online, easy with an app, convenient, cheap, consistent … and you don’t have to get off your ass!
 Just pick up the phone, call your distributor or online store, and have it delivered.
 It’s society today.
 Is that who you want to be?
 That attitude is ruining the “Buy Local” Tahoe/Truckee community and killing our retailers and farmers that we were once famous for — and we have to change that.

 What can we do, then, to support local farming?
 We have to demand local restaurants, chefs, hubs, and natural food stores to first buy all the local high-elevation produce available.
 Request your restauranteurs to have seasonal menus, not boiler plate consistent menus, and ask them which high-elevation farms they’re buying from.
 Attend local farmers markets when in season, buy high-elevation CSA boxes, and go visit these farms and support local retailers.

 ~ Gary Romano established Sierra Valley Farms in Beckwourth (45 minutes from Truckee) in 1990, which became a 65-acre certified organic vegetable farm in 2000.
-Romano sells to restaurants, farmers markets, and natural food stores all over Tahoe/Truckee.
-His new book, available at BeSpoke, 27 Shades of Green: The True Colors of an American Small Farmer examines the struggles our existing and young farmers.
+Gary sells to restaurants, farmers markets, and natural food stores all over Tahoe/Truckee.
+His new book, available at BeSpoke, 27 Shades of Green: The True Colors of an American Small Farmer examines the struggles of our existing and young farmers.